Prabhmit/Disaster_Response_App/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run the web app.
     `python run.py`

 # 5. Licensing, Authors and Acknowledgments